 The Mt John Summit track is a fairly quick uphill walk to the summit of Mt John with 360° views over Lake Tekapo and the Mackenzie region.
 You can make this a loop track or go back the way you came up.
 If you do the loop which goes down the other side of the mountain to the lake shore, it adds an extra hour on to your time.

-I suggest starting the walk going up through the forest It can be steep in some places but a mostly a gradual climb.
+I suggest starting the walk going up through the forest.
+It can be steep in some places but mostly a gradual climb.
 It takes about 45 minutes before you come out of the woods and into the open of grassland tussocks and amazing views.
 Don’t forget to keep looking around behind you as you walk as every which way there is something to see!

 From there, follow the track to the junction where you have a choice to either go to the Astro cafe (which is a nice break) or continue on the south summit track.
 This track will bypass the cafe and continue on the loop to the side of the mountain and down to the lake.